khadija-faisal/word_counter/README.md

 # word_counter
-i create simple CLI based word counter which will count your sentence words
+I create simple CLI based word counter which will count your sentence words and remove whitespaces